 - Explain the conceptual foundation of the double-entry accounting model.

-- Demonstrate a basic understanding of the steps in the accounting cycle.
+- Comprehend the basic steps in the accounting cycle.

 - Apply knowledge of accounting procedures to rudimentary financial record-keeping requirements of a business.